tomasherceg/dotvvm-docs/Controls/bootstrap/ListItem/control.md

 <br />

 If you set the `NavigateUrl` property or you use the `RouteName` and `Param-*` properties, the item behaves like a hyperlink.
-For more information abou `RouteName` properties see the [RouteLink](/docs/controls/builtin/RouteLink/{branch}) control - the usage is the same.
+For more information about `RouteName` properties see the [RouteLink](/docs/controls/builtin/RouteLink/{branch}) control - the usage is the same.

 If you set the `Click` command, the specified method in the viewmodel will be